yayoi-chi/yaya-world/content/en/gallery/commissions/index.md

     caption: This is a "Stream Starting Soon Card".
 My client uses it before the stream starts.
 ---

 I do commissions!
 For more information on commissioning me, you can check out the page [about commissions]({{% ref "/commissions.org" %}}).
-Please note that I only showcase commissions that he original client has given me permission to showcase!
+Please note that I only showcase commissions that the original client has given me permission to showcase!